 So now that we know what an End Effector is and what specialty of Robotic End Effectors we will be focusing on let us move on.

 End Effectors come in several different styles which some of which include:

-Each of these different robotic peripherals have been developed with different tasks in mind.
-For example a vacuum end effector comes with a suction cup on the end which is used to move flat or fragile items such as glass panes.
+Each of these different robotic peripherals has been developed with different tasks in mind.
+For example, a vacuum end effector comes with a suction cup on the end, which is used to move flat or fragile items such as glass panes.